Transparent Hugepage Support¶

 Note that reading the smaps file is expensive and reading it frequently will incur overhead.

-is incremented every time a huge page is successfully allocated to handle a page fault.
+is incremented every time a huge page is successfully allocated and charged to handle a page fault.

 is incremented by khugepaged when it has found a range of pages to collapse into one huge page and has successfully allocated a new huge page to store the data.

-is incremented if a page fault fails to allocate a huge page and instead falls back to using small pages.
+is incremented if a page fault fails to allocate or charge a huge page and instead falls back to using small pages.

 is incremented if a page fault fails to charge a huge page and instead falls back to using small pages even though the allocation was successful.